hashgraph/hedera-local-node/README.md

 ## Adding New Dashboards

-Creating new dashboards may be accomplished using the Grafana visual editor; however, these dashboards will not persist after a `docker-compose down -v` command or any other command which removes the named volumes.
+Creating new dashboards may be accomplished using the Grafana visual editor; however, these dashboards will not persist after a `docker compose down -v` command or any other command which removes the named volumes.

-Dashboards may be exported as JSON definitions and placed under the `compose-network/grafana/dashboards` folder to ensure they are automatically restored after a `docker-compose down -v` or equivalent operation.
+Dashboards may be exported as JSON definitions and placed under the `compose-network/grafana/dashboards` folder to ensure they are automatically restored after a `docker compose down -v` or equivalent operation.

 Any dashboard definitions placed into the root of the `compose-network/grafana/dashboards` folder will appear under the `General` folder in the Grafana dashboard list
 Placing dashboards under a subfolder will result in a new folder in the Grafana dashboard list and the dashboards will be deployed under the folder.